 Advanced Level Mathematics is mandatory for all the applicants of the Science and Engineering (SSE) programs.
-Students qualifying for test exemption based on SAT II Math (II) Scores will be exempted from this test.

 Components of Advanced Level Math (ALM):

 It is a multiple-choice assessment.
 There are approximately 20-25 questions in this portion of the exam.
 This section will assess your ability for selected mathematics content.
 Questions will focus on a range of topics, including a variety of equations and functions, including linear, quadratic, rational, radical, polynomial, and exponential.